-The City also intends to conduct adult mosquito control (ground-based ultra low volume spraying) in 2019, if the number of mosquitoes counted in Steinbach reaches a high level.
-Spraying would occur from streets and road allowances, and in parks and green spaces within city limits.
+The City may conduct adult mosquito control (ground-based ultra low volume fogging) in 2023, if the number of mosquitoes counted in Steinbach reach and stay at a high level.
+Fogging would occur from streets and road allowances, and in parks and green spaces within city limits.

-Presuming weather conditions are conducive, the ground based spraying would occur during the late evening and night.
-Spraying may occur twice in seven days.
-If spraying is cancelled due to weather conditions, adult mosquito control would be carried out as soon as weather permits.
+Presuming weather conditions are conducive, the ground based fogging would occur during the late evening and night.
+Fogging may occur twice in seven days.
+If fogging is cancelled due to weather conditions, adult mosquito control would be carried out as soon as weather permits.

 The pesticide product to be used for ground spraying is Malathion dispersed by an ultra low volume aerosol sprayer.
 To reduce exposure during fogging: